Survey Procedures In Dentistry

 - The search for new cases (secondary cases) should be carried out every day, till the area is declared free of epidemic.

-- This period is usually taken as twice the incubation period of the disease since the occurrence of last case.
+- This period is usually taken as twice the incubation period of the disease since the occurrence of the last case.

 - Medical survey: